 ANCC vs AANP Boards for FNP and AGNP/AGCNP: Which Should You Take?

 “Which exam are you going to take?”
 As you prepare to earn your FNP or AGNP/AGPCNP certification, your colleagues have probably asked this question.
 But how should you decide between the ANCC vs. AANP certification exam?
-And once you’ve decided, how should you prepare (and where can you find ANCC and AANP practice exams)?
+And once you’ve decided, how should you prepare (and where can you find AANP and ANCC practice questions)?
 While the choice of certifying body likely won’t affect the type of job you can get, there are some important factors to consider when looking at the ANCC FNP exam or the AANP FNP exam.
 These include the cost, question type, and recertification requirements.
 Ultimately, the choice is a personal decision, so figure out what matters most to you and go earn that nurse practitioner certification!

 Are the credentials different between AANP and ANCC?

 Yes.
 If you pass the family nurse practitioner AANP exam, your NP certification credentials will be FNP-C, and if you pass the ANCC exam, your NP certification credentials will be FNP-BC.

 Similarly, your adult-gerontology primary care nurse practitioner credentials from AANP will be AGNP-C, and credentials from ANCC will be AGPCNP-BC.